isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/complex-synchronization/extend-contact-aggregator.rst

 A component called a contact aggregator is responsible for creating the indexable contact from the xDB contact.
-In other words, the contact aggregator converts the xDB contact into an instance of the class you created in :ref:`extend-indexable-contact`.
+In other words, the contact aggregator converts the xDB contact into an instance of the class you created in :doc:`extend-indexable-contact`.

 You must create a custom contact aggregator that uses the indexable contact class.